-If you need assistance evicting either a residential or commercial tenant, the Law Offices of Greg Prosmushkin, P.C. can help.
-In Philadelphia, problem tenants are a serious complication for landlords as they can negatively impact the landlord's bottom line.
-If you would like to go about evicting a problem tenant, we can help you proceed accordingly throughout the process and handle any legal issues that may arise.
+If you need assistance in the process of evicting either a residential or commercial tenant, The Law Offices of Greg Prosmushkin, P.C. can help.
+In Philadelphia, problem tenants are a serious complication for landlords, as they can negatively impact the Landlord’s bottom line.
+If you would like to go about evicting a problem tenant, we can help you proceed accordingly throughout the process, and handle any legal issues that may arise.

 Grounds for Eviction

 Please remember, you may not engage in self-eviction.
-You simply are under no circumstances permitted to take it upon yourself to change the locks or discontinue utility services in order to force a constructive eviction upon your tenant.
+Under no circumstances are you permitted to take it upon yourself to change the locks, or discontinue utility services in order to force a constructive eviction upon your tenant.
 If you do so, you would certainly damage your ability to validly evict this tenant later.
-Contact an attorney and make sure you use the appropriate legal channels.
+Contact a lawyer and make sure you use the appropriate legal channels.

 The Eviction Process